BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Flaming Ammunition**

-A Siege Engine upgrade with Flaming Ammunition may re-roll any failed To Wound rolls against a Siege Target.
+A Siege Engine upgraded with Flaming Ammunition may re-roll any failed To Wound Rolls against a Siege Target.

 - **Accurate** `ACTIVE`